songyang-dev/vanier-mobile-bash-capture-the-flag/README.md

 ## Flag 2

+Explore the repository a bit.
 Print out the file `flag.txt` on the console.

 ## Flag 3